Classical Japanese

 The classical Japanese language (文語, bungo), also called "old writing" (古文, kobun) and sometimes simply called "Medieval Japanese", is the literary form of the Japanese language that was the standard until the Shōwa period (1926–1989).
 It is based on Early Middle Japanese, the language as spoken during the Heian period (794–1185), but exhibits some later influences.
 Its use started to decline during the late Meiji period (1868–1912) when novelists started writing their works in the spoken form.
 Eventually, the spoken style came into widespread use, including in major newspapers, but many official documents were still written in the old style.
 After the end of World War II, most documents switched to the spoken style, although the classical style continues to be used in traditional genres, such as haiku and waka.
 Old laws are also left in the classical style unless fully revised.

 The terms (文語, bungo) and (口語, kōgo) are still used for classical and modern Japanese, respectively.
 Their literal meanings are only historical, as classical Japanese is no longer officially used, while modern Japanese is the only official written language, despite being labeled "spoken".
 These terms are often used in descriptions of grammar to distinguish classical and modern inflections.
-For example, the bungo inflection of the verb is quadrigrade (kaka, kaki, kaku, kake), but its kōgo inflection is pentagrade due to a historical sound change (kaka, kakō ← kakau ← kakamu, kaki, kaku, kake).
+For example, the bungo inflection of the verb is quadrigrade (kaka, kaki, kaku, kake), but its kōgo inflection is quinquegrade due to a historical sound change (kaka, kakō ← kakau ← kakamu, kaki, kaku, kake).